nnamdi095/Game-of-Life/README.md

 # Game-of-Life
-This is a simulation of a 2-dimentional game of life with Moore's neighborhood
+This is a simulation of the Conway's game of Life (Gardner, 1970) with the Moore neighborhood on 10 by 10 grid